Local emergencies and support for early childhood education and care

 - Providers must ensure that statements of entitlement correctly reflect any third party payments made.

 - Where third party payments are made in respect of a past period (i.e. December 2019) new statements of entitlement must be issued to the family.

-- the individual who cares for the child has decided the child should not attend the service for up to seven days immediately after the end of a local emergency.
+you decide the child should not attend the service for up to seven days immediately after the end of a local emergency; or

-If a family’s service has been severely damaged or destroyed, a family can search for vacancies at other approved child care services in their area on the Child Care Finder website.
+If your service has been severely damaged or destroyed, you can search for vacancies at other approved child care services in your area on the Child Care Finder website.

 Additional Child Care Subsidy (temporary financial hardship)